stolostron/labs/introduction-to-gitops-and-policies/02_deploying_apps_to_clusters.md

     ~~~sh
     oc --context hub -n gitops-apps get placementrule development-clusters -o yaml
     ~~~
-    > As you can see in the `status` we are matching cluster `spoke` which is our development cluster
+    > As you can see in the `status` we are matching cluster named `spoke` which is our development cluster
     ~~~yaml
     apiVersion: apps.open-cluster-management.io/v1
     kind: PlacementRule